The Force in Star Wars: A Complete Guide

 Kylo Ren challenged conventional villainous archetypes.
 His internal struggle with the dark side of the Force represented a nuanced approach to morality, diverging from the clear-cut good versus evil narrative of previous installments.
 This shift was so pronounced that even the Vatican newspaper, L’Osservatore Romano, criticized the film for its portrayal of evil, noting how it inverted traditional concepts of temptation.

 The animated series “Star Wars Rebels” (2014-2018) further developed this new perspective.
-In a September 2016 episode, a character named Bendu described himself as “the one in the middle,” existing between the light and dark sides of the Force.
-This character, whose name referenced the first “Gray Jedi” in Star Wars lore, represented a step towards establishing a more balanced view of the Force in canonical stories.
+In a September 2016 episode, Bendu described himself as “the one in the middle,” existing between the light and dark sides of the Force.
+This character, whose name referenced the first “Gray Jedi” in Star Wars lore, represented a step towards establishing a more balanced view of the Force in canon.

 Anticipation for “The Last Jedi” grew as trailers hinted at a deeper exploration of this acosmotic terrain.
 Luke Skywalker’s ominous declaration that “it’s time for the Jedi to end” and Kylo Ren’s urging to “let the past die” fueled speculation about the potential introduction of Gray Jedi – Force users who balance light and dark – into the main film series.